-Our readers increased to 212,034
+Our readers increased (from zero last week) to 16,545!

-Happy Summer, and Happy Reading, everyone!
+Happy Reading, everyone!

 *at frequency = students are reading books multiple times during the school year, with a general target of thirty times (more for lower grades, less for upper grades).
 Our data shows that most of these students read for at least 20 minutes each time.